neon-mmd/websurfx/docs/developing.md

 nix develop
 ```

+> Alternatively, you can use `nix-direnv` to simplify entering into the `nix-shell` but the setup is beyond the scope here.
+Read more about it here: [nix-direnv](https://github.com/nix-community/nix-direnv)

+This will add `docker`, `cargo-watch`, and other dev environment essentials to your `nix-shell` so you don't have to install all of them imperatively.

-Once you have finished running the above commands then run the following command to setup the `pre-commit` checks:
+After finishing the commands above, run the following command to setup the `pre-commit` checks:

 ```shell
 cargo test